OpenColorIO is primarily controlled by a central configuration file,

 Looks – Looks are transforms used to adjust colors, such as to apply a creative effect.

-Colorspaces – This section defines the universe of color space encodings available within the config.
+Colorspaces – This section defines the scene-referred color space encodings available within the config.

 A collection of Available transforms is provided for use in the various sections of the config file.